How to Dispose of Hazardous Waste

 Household hazardous waste is a type of waste that contains several potentially harmful materials.
 It is considered hazardous waste by the Environmental Protection Agency (EPA).
 Some types of household hazardous waste may include batteries, rechargeable batteries, cleaners, solvents, paint, used motor oil, cooking oil, lighter fluid, gasoline, auto care products, fluorescent light tubes, sharps, pesticides, and poisons.

 If you do not know how to dispose of household hazardous waste, consider using homemade cleaning solutions.
-Mixing warm water with liquid soap, lemon juice, and baking soda will remove 99% of harmful materials.
+Mixing warm water with liquid soap, lemon juice, and baking soda will remove 99% of the harmful materials.
 These cleaners can also be used as a natural alternative to commercial products.
 If you are unsure how to dispose of them, ask your local agency for advice.
 Many communities have designated days for household hazardous waste collection.
 This may be the easiest way to dispose of hazardous waste.

 In the past, people tended to dispose of chemicals in landfills or on their properties, resulting in thousands of uncontrolled chemical waste sites.
 In the 1970s, the Environmental Protection Agency was created but had no provisions for handling the growing problem.
 The federal government passed the Clean Water Act and other regulations, such as the Water Pollution Control Act, to protect public health and the environment.